 On a truck with the gross weight over 26,000 pounds contact the Motor Carrier Division at the South Carolina Department of Revenue (SCDOR).
 The Auditor’s Office will bill you for road fee only.

 If you are registering your vehicle for the first time in South Carolina, if you are moving here from out of state or if you purchased a vehicle you have 45 days to register your vehicle.
 To have a bill created you must provide the Auditor’s Office with a title or a Bill of Sale.
 You can fax it, scan it to firstname.lastname@example.org or take it into the Auditor’s Office.
-If you purchased your vehicle from a dealer the dealer will register the vehicle for you, and the Auditor’s Office will send you a bill in the mail and you will have 120 days to pay your tax bill.
+If you purchased your vehicle from a South Carolina dealer, the dealer will register the vehicle for you and the Auditor’s Office will send you a bill in the mail.
+You will then have 120 days to pay your tax bill.

 If you moved to Richland County from another county in South Carolina you must change your address at the (Department of Motor Vehicles (DMV) .
 If you have changed your address at DMV within 90 days of your tag's expiration date you need to send the Richland County Auditor's Office a copy of your registration with the correct address by mail, fax, e-mail or in person so that a tax notice can be created for your tag renewal.